How to Create Zip Archives in C# Without 3rd Party Libraries

 How to create ZIP archives with .Net C# without relying on any 3rd party libraries or nuget packages, using 100% native code.

-This article will show you how to create ZIP archives with .Net C# without relying on any 3rd party libraries or nuget packages, using 100% native code.
+This article will show you how to create ZIP archives with .Net C# without relying on any 3rd party libraries or Nuget packages, using 100% native code.

-namespace which provides basic compression and decompression services.
+This example uses the System.IO.Compression namespace, which provides basic compression and decompression services.

 Create ZIP Archives of Entire Folder